-Pamela Paspa brings with her over 16 years in higher education and career coaching.
-As a member of the Engineering Team she is dedicated to serving undergraduate and masters students with their career paths.
+Pamela Paspa brings 16+ years in higher education and career coaching.
+Pamela is dedicated to her team's focus on assisting undrgraduate and Master's students with meaningful career paths.
 Prior to working in career services Pamela spent 10 years in corporate environments and private wealth management.
 Pamela is a Board Certified Coach, A Certified Professional CoActive Coach (CPCC), a certified MBTI level I & II facilitator, and a certified Social and Emotional Intelligence Coach.
 She belongs to the Network of Executive Women and Bay Area Women Business Owners.
-Pamela holds a B.A. in Sociology from UC Berkeley, and a Masters in Counseling.
+Pamela holds a B.A. in Sociology from UC Berkeley, a Masters in Counseling, and is currently obtaining her Doctorate degree in Education.
 She loves facilitating team development and conflict resolution, as well as teaching multiple career-related courses.
 Her life's mission and passion focus on creating transformational change.

 Daisy has been helping engineering students navigate their academics and careers for several years now, most recently at the Electrical Engineering Department at Stanford.
 Prior to working at Stanford, she worked in academic advising at the College of Engineering Advising Center in California Polytechnic State University, San Luis Obispo (Calpoly).